Frequently Asked Questions

 The Promise covers full time tuition for each semester.
 Books, fees, supplies, living expenses, and study abroad programs are not included.
 To assist students with the other expenses related to college that are not covered under the Cabrillo College Promise Program, the college sponsors a large scholarship program and students are encouraged to apply for these additional scholarships to assist with the other costs.
 Information about Cabrillo scholarships can be found on the Scholarships Page.

-Students who wish to receive the Cabrillo College Promise are required to apply for federal and state aid through the FAFSA or Dream Act Application, although it is not a requirement that you qualify for aid.
+Students who wish to receive the Cabrillo College Promise are required to apply for federal and state aid through the FAFSA or the CA Dream Act Application, although it is not a requirement that you qualify for aid.
 Because the program works through a verification process, the College will remove your tuition charge from your student bill after the third week of classes each semester.
 This allows the College enough time to process all students who are eligible.
 You should proceed with enrollment as usual and request the Cabrillo College Promise through this form.

 Under the California Dream Act, undocumented students who qualify under AB540 can receive some forms of financial aid.
 Instead of applying with the FAFSA, eligible students should fill out the CA Dream Act application.
 Visit our Dream Act page for information on how the process works and what kind of aid you may be eligible for.
 Much of our advice for the FAFSA on our site will also apply to the Dream Act.